-1 Introduction 1.1 As a responsible landlord Pine Court Housing Association (PCHA) aims to promote the health and safety of all users of buildings it owns and manages.
-1.2 Part of this responsibility is the need to keep passageways, entrances and access points in buildings with common and shared parts free from obstructions that may cause a trip hazard, fire loading risk or impede access in and out, in the event of an emergency.
-1.3 This Policy sets out specifically PCHA's stance for the use of mobility scooters (or any other similar motorised mobility vehicle) in domestic properties that have shared access points and shared or 'common 'parts.
-1.4 There are wider responsibilities and actions that will be taken in regard to the safety of communal areas and these are set out in the 'PCHA Communal Areas Policy' and 'Fire Safety Policy', which should be read in conjunction with this Policy.
-1.5 In operating this Policy, PCHA will meet the requirements of the Regulatory Framework for Social Housing, adopted by the Regulator for Social Housing, namely those set out in the Neighbourhood and Community Standard, as follows: Registered providers shall keep the neighbourhood and communal areas associated with the homes that they own clean and safe.
-They shall work in partnership with their tenants and other providers and public bodies where it is effective to do so Understanding and responding to the diverse needs of tenants Registered providers shall treat all tenants with fairness and respect Demonstrate that they understand the different needs of their tenants including in relation to the equality strands and tenants with additional support needs 1.6 Access and Communication 1.6.1 PCHA is committed to ensuring that the services it provides are accessible to everyone.
+Introduction As a responsible landlord Pine Court Housing Association (PCHA) aims to promote the health and safety of all users of buildings it owns and manages.
+Part of this responsibility is the need to keep passageways, entrances and access points in buildings with common and shared parts free from obstructions that may cause a trip hazard, fire loading risk or impede access in and out, in the event of an emergency.
+This Policy sets out specifically PCHA's stance for the use of mobility scooters (or any other similar motorised mobility vehicle) in domestic properties that have shared access points and shared or 'common 'parts.
+There are wider responsibilities and actions that will be taken in regard to the safety of communal areas, and these are set out in the 'PCHA Communal Areas Policy' and 'Fire Safety Policy', which should be read in conjunction with this Policy.
+In operating this Policy, PCHA will meet the requirements of the Regulatory Framework for Social Housing, adopted by the Regulator for Social Housing, namely those set out in the Neighbourhood and Community Standard, as follows: Registered providers must work co-operatively with tenants, other landlords and relevant organisations to take all reasonable steps to ensure the safety of shared spaces Access and Communication PCHA is committed to ensuring that the services it provides are accessible to everyone.
 PCHA will seek alternative methods of access and service delivery where barriers, perceived or real may exist, that may make it difficult for people to work for PCHA or use its services.